ArminKleinert/NeonLyra/stdlib_functions.md

   Pure?
 Yes

   Drops the first element from a sequence.
-Returns Nothing if the size was less than i.
+Returns Nothing if the size was less than 1.
 ```
 ### Function: `nfirst`
 ```